xbmc/xbmc/docs/README.ios.md

 ### 3.3 Compile Kodi binary addons

-Kodi maintains a set of binary addons (PVR clients, Visualizations, Audio DSP plugins and more).
+Kodi maintains a set of binary addons (PVR clients, Visualizations plugins and more).
 They can be built as shown below:

     cd $HOME/Kodi